rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In the codual of the given random 3-objectives outranking digraph :math:`G(X,R)`, concerning the performances of 9 public policies with respect to 13 performance criteria, three alternatives, *p2*, *p6* and *p5* are positive weak Condorcet winners, whereas alternatives *p1*, *p7* and *p8* are negative weak Condorcet winners, that is a positive weak Condorcet losers (see Lines 8-10 and 14-16 above).

 The individual bipolar-valued credibilities to '*be a weak Condorcet winner*' are computed as follows.
-For each individual alternative *x in X*, the conjunctive epistemic :math:`\ominus` fusion of the *strict outranking* credibility *R(x,y)* for all :math:`y \neq x` in *X* measures indeed the more or less *outranking power* of *x* and the same conjunctive epistemic :math:`\ominus` fusion of the *not strict outranked* credibility *-R(y,x)*  for all :math:`y \neq x` in *X* measures the more or less *not outranked condition* of *x* [28]_.
+For each individual alternative *x in X*, the conjunctive epistemic :math:`\ominus` fusion of the *strict outranking* credibility *R(x,y)* for all :math:`y \neq x` in *X* measures indeed the more or less *outranking power* of *x* and the same conjunctive epistemic :math:`\ominus` fusion of the *not strict outranked* credibility *-R(y,x)*  for all :math:`y \neq x` in *X* measures the more or less *not outranked condition* of *x*.
 A disjunctive epistemic :math:`\oplus` fusion of both these measures delivers eventually the result.
 It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the corresponding weak Condorcet losers.

    >>> (~(-g)).showHTMLRelationTable(
    ...    actionsList=['p2','p6','p5','p3','p4','p9','p1','p7','p8'])